 - Label the jar, sit back, and let it work its magic.

-After one day, the brine should be pinkish from the cranberries.
+After one day, the brine should start to turn pink from the cranberries.
 It will continue to darken as the process goes on.

-It will take a few days for the bubbles to start in this jar, but once it starts going, beware!
-I had to change the airlock three times during the fermentation process due to the bubbles forcing the pink brine up into the airlock.
+It might take a few days for the bubbles to start, but once it starts going, beware!
+I had to change the airlock three times during the fermentation process due to the very active bubbles forcing the pink brine up into the airlock.

 Once you are satisfied, swap out your fermenting lid for a regular storage lid and stick it in the fridge.

-To serve, strain the salty, tangy scarlet colored brine from the relish and put it aside to make an awesome cocktail or use it in shrubs, smoothies, or salad dressing.
-From there, the strained relish is delicious as it is!
+To serve, strain the salty, tangy scarlet colored brine from the relish, Reserve the brine to make an awesome cocktail or use it in shrubs, smoothies, or salad dressing.
+The strained relish is delicious as it is!
 It fits in really well on a cheese board alongside bleu cheese or a sharp crumbly aged cheddar.

 You can also blend the relish with some brown sugar to make a more traditionally sweet cranberry sauce.
-Even the picky eaters admitted that they liked it!
+Even my picky eaters admitted that they liked it!

 My next step is one of my favorite Thanksgiving traditions…the day-after leftover sandwich made with turkey, mashed potatoes, cranberry sauce, mayonnaise, and a bit of salt.